 - The total effort is approximately 6 hours a week for 7 months, or ~180 hours in total.

-Check out the below tutorials.
+Besides Sweep Sports Analytics tutorials, check out some of the below.
 They’re fairly simple to understand and the code can be applied easily to other datasets.

 - How to make NBA shots charts in R